-It’s just a 6-second glance, at first.
+It’s just a 7-second glance, according to our

 If you don’t pass that initial scan, they’ll toss your resume in the corner biohazard bin.

-So use the chronological format.
+use the chronological format.
 Why?

 This resume format keeps your dental resume straight like a good pair of braces.
 Lab managers and dental office assistants are most familiar and comfortable with this format.